Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 Vector3 result = a + b;
 ```

-If you can add them, you can substract them.
+If you can add them, you can subtract them.

 ```csharp
 var a = new Vector3(0, 1, 2);